 Spencer shared her research with Plesch, with whom she’d taken art history classes.
 Plesch immediately took an interest and soon joined the research team.
 After Spencer graduated and started graduate studies at Union Theological Seminary, Plesch and Freidenreich continued to tease out the beam’s secrets.

 They began by looking at the beam together, sharing hunches, and reading the existing literature, much of it written in Catalan.
 Plesch, a native of Argentina, discovered she could read Catalan, not because she can read Spanish but rather Medieval Provençal, which is similar to Catalan.

-The Beam of the Passion, measuring more than two meters long and 20 centimeters high, was painted on the Iberian Peninsula during a period of renewed emphasis on the Christian doctrine of transubstantiation—the belief that the wafer and wine of the Eucharist are transformed into the body and blood of Christ, something difficult for worshippers of the time to believe, Freidenreich said.
+The Beam of the Passion measures more than two meters long and 20 centimeters high.
+It was painted on the Iberian Peninsula during a period of renewed emphasis on the Christian doctrine of transubstantiation—the belief that the wafer and wine of the Eucharist are transformed into the body and blood of Christ.
+Worshippers of the time, Freidenreich said, found the doctrine difficult to believe.

 They also functioned within the liturgy in a significant way.

 During Mass, as the priest raised the host and evoked Jesus Christ, the altarpiece was directly behind him, Plesch said.
 Having the host juxtaposed with a representation of Jesus Christ made the transformation from wafer and wine to body and blood more believable.

 The way this works in the Beam of the Passion revolves around how the story unfolds: from Jesus’s arrest, to the flagellation, the road to Calvary, and the crucifixion.
 Then the final scenes: the descent from the cross, the entombment, and the holy women at the tomb, found empty.
 Jesus has vanished.